Who rescued who?

 Our adoption fees are based on where you will receive the dog (its final destination):

-- Dog’s destination is the US or Canada: the fee is $400 USD
+- Dog’s destination is the US or Canada: the fee is $400 USD. * See note about dogs in the US in foster care.

 - Dog is staying in Baja California Sur: Click the MX flag to pay $1500 MXN (pesos).